 Weeds are a fact of life, and your garden will choke if you do not tend to them.
 You can reduce the number of weeds in your organic garden by applying a mulch of woodchips, straw, or bamboo.

 With a bit of ingenuity and some knowledge of what is available, you can harness the power of nature to get the most out of your organic garden.
-Here are some examples of tips you can use to ensure strong growth all year round.
+Here are some examples of tips you can use to replenish growth all year round.

 For more tips and tricks relevant to what you want to grow, visit us in-store at All Green.
-Our horticulturists can give you tried and tested information on how to get the best out of your organic garden.
+Our horticulturists can give you tried and tested information on choosing plants and getting the most out of your organic garden.

 What can I do throughout the year to help my organic garden?